tochman/the_sunrise_press/README.md

 * Logged in user can comment on articles
 * User can buy a subscription
 * User can login and logout
+* Users can read articles from external resources